 There’s plenty that Alexa Together can do, and we’ve put together this article to help you understand the basics of the platform, how to set up and activate the service, and how to use some of Alexa Together’s go-to features.

-After the 30-day free trial of Alexa Together, subscribers can sign up for either a billed-monthly premium of $20 per month or a yearly membership for $200.
-Those using the Alexa Care Hub will be allowed to use Alexa Together for free until December 7, 2022.
+After the 30-day free trial of Alexa Together, subscribers can sign up for either $20 per month or a yearly membership for $200.
+Amazon also offers a bundle that gives you an Echo Show 8 and a free trial of Alexa Together for $130.

-Ideally, caregivers will also have an Alexa device like thefor Drop In purposes, but the only thing they actually need is access to the Alexa app.
+Ideally, caregivers will also have an Alexa device like the Echo Show for Drop In purposes, but the only thing they actually need is access to the Alexa app.

 In order to use Alexa Together, both the loved one and caregiver will need to create and link two separate Amazon.com accounts to the same Alexa Together subscription.
 If your loved one isn’t able to create an account themselves, you can always make one on their behalf.
 The client will also require a single Echo device to use the plan, which you can also set up and activate if your loved one doesn’t have the ability to do so.